 At our treatment center, we understand just how hard it can be to cope with flashbacks and nightmares; we know how you can’t escape the intrusive thoughts of the trauma and re-experience them so often you feel you’re living the event all over again.
 We know how small your world can become as you begin to avoid people, places, and things that may trigger a flashback of the event.
 We also know that you can successfully recover from the traumatic event and learn to cope with the symptoms as we help you to process the emotions you’re experiencing.

-Cascade Behavioral Health Hospital offers you the leading healthcare experts in the field of trauma who work in a state-of-the-art healing center and the compassion of people who truly understand what you’re going through.
-Everywhere you turn, you’ll see our commitment to patient-centered care in the multitude of home-like, welcoming spaces we’ve created throughout our center.
-The treatment we’ve created to help trauma victims overcome their emotional pain are innovative and designed to comfort, educate, and empower you to take control of your life and learn to live the life you’ve always wanted.
-At our treatment center our primary focus is upon making certain that you and your family obtain the care you need most given with the compassion you deserve.
+Cascade Behavioral Health Hospital offers you the leading healthcare experts in the field of trauma who When you come to our treatment center, you’ll see our commitment to patient-centered care in the multitude of home-like, welcoming spaces we’ve created throughout our hospital.
+For all our patients, our primary focus is making certain that you and your family obtain the care you need most, given with the compassion you deserve.

 Treatment philosophy and benefits

 At Cascade Behavioral Health Hospital, you’ll find that your multidisciplinary treatment team, comprised of nurses, doctors, psychologists, psychiatrists, therapists, social workers, and support staff all work alongside you to make sure you’re comfortable and making progress throughout your stay with us.
 Our holistic trauma treatment program is designed to focus upon more than the symptoms you’re experiencing.
 At our treatment center, we aim to treat the whole you – mind, body, and spirit.
 We want you and your loved ones to feel the compassion, respect, caring, and kindness we offer during each interaction you have with us.
 At Cascade Behavioral Health Hospital near Seattle, we always put you, the patient, first.

 Treatment options for trauma at Cascade Behavioral Health Hospital